selinagalka1/page2tei-export-splitter/README.md

 # Page2TEI Export Splitter

-This tool is designed to address the bug in Transkribus, as of September/October 2024, which prevents users from exporting only selected pages from the page2tei export file.
+This tool is designed to address the bug in Transkribus, as of September/October 2024, which prevents users from exporting only selected pages for the page2tei export file.
 The Page2TEI Export Splitter provides a workaround for this issue by allowing users to split the export file and extract specific pages using Python and XSLT.

 ## Usage Instructions